cube3power/atsd/administration/compaction.md

 It's possible to also enable compression for the raw column family using the `hbase.compression.type.raw` setting.

-To verify that the codec is set correctly, review the settings on the **Admin > Server Properties** page.
+To verify that the codec is set correctly, review the settings on the **Settings > Server Properties** page.